Address: Rua do Kartódromo, 4700-521 Palmeira, Portugal

 The circuit is located next to the N101 road which leads north from Braga to Palmeira, signposted for Aerodromo and Kartodromo.

-Find the best hotel and flight deals near to Braga:
+Find the best hotel and room deals near to Braga: